Playwright Timeout 30000ms Exceeded: What It Means and How to Fix It

 Similar to action timeouts, navigation timeouts aren't configured by default and defer to the test timeout.

-Expect Timeout
+Expect Timeout:

-Expect timeouts are specific to Locaor Assertions in your tests.
+Expect timeouts are specific to Locator Assertions in your tests.
+By default, Playwright sets this to 5 seconds.

 This means that if a Locator Assertion doesn't pass within 5 seconds, it fails.